jundalisay/sp/content/en/research/socrates/meno/chapter-04.md

 But then he thought that he knew, and answered confidently as if he knew, and had no difficulty.
 Now he has a difficulty, and neither knows nor fancies that he knows.

 He is better off in knowing his ignorance.
-{{< /l >}}

-SOCRATES: If we have made him doubt, and given him the 'torpedo's shock,' have we done him any harm?
+If we have made him doubt, and given him the 'torpedo's shock,' then we would have assisted him in the discovery of the truth.

-MENO: I think not.

-{{< l a="Socrates" >}}
-We would have assisted him in the discovery of the truth.
-Now, he will wish to remedy his ignorance.
+He will wish to remedy his ignorance.

 But then he would have been ready to tell everyone again and again that the double space should have a double side.